Montessori Elementary Level

 From the ages of six to twelve, children are finding their places in society and are fascinated with the workings of the wider world and the universe.
 Rather than fight this social tendency, a Montessori elementary level education embraces it, allowing children to work in small or large groups.
 Although the teacher holds children accountable for their own work, this opportunity for collaboration allows children to find joy in new studies and to inspire others with their work.
 The teacher's presentations at this level appeal to the child’s sense of wonder at the universe and its marvelous details.
 Children are ready at this age, too, for their own research projects, chosen according to their own interests and passions.

-Children in the Montessori Elementary Levels have the opportunity for “going out” experiences – chaperoned trips of small groups to museums or local businesses to expand on research projects.
+Children in the Montessori Elementary Levels have the opportunity for “going out” experiences – walking to the Lake Bluff Library and chaperoned trips of small groups to museums, colleges and local businesses to expand on research projects.
 Individual and group presentations from the teacher, as well as focused one-on-one instruction, prepare the students for each succeeding level in accordance with national academic standards.

 Lower Montessori Elementary Level: Ages 6 to 9 Years

 Children now stay at school until 3:30, engaging in a full day of academic work and exploration.
 Forest Bluff School utilizes the full and ambitious Montessori elementary level curriculum.
 Hands-on materials lead the students to a deep, abstract understanding of math, grammar, biology, earth science, geometry, and history.

 Children learn music theory and composition, a variety of art techniques, and have the daily opportunity for outdoor play and exercise.
 The teacher presents new material to small groups of three to six children.
 In the remainder of their time, children choose their own work, either working with something they have been taught or launching out on their own explorations and research.
 Weekly individual meetings and a daily journal keep the students focused on their work and help their understanding of time management.